TylerFisher/blog/content/about.md

 ## How'd you build this thing?

 [I wrote a whole blog post about it](http://www.tylerjfisher.com/blog/post/2022/03/10/how-i-built-this-website)!
 [And the repo is open source](https://github.com/TylerFisher/blog)!
 But here's the short of it: this is a [next.js](https://nextjs.org) application hosted on [Vercel](https://vercel.com).
 I manage content in [Decap CMS](https://decapcms.org), and I manage media assets in [Cloudinary](https://cloudinary.com).
-My newsletter is published via [Buttondown](https://buttondown.email). ~~All of this is free!~~ Buttondown costs $9/month now, but that's all I pay for.
+My newsletter is published via [Buttondown](https://buttondown.email).

 ## There's a newsletter.
 Should I subscribe?